tenable/integration-asc/readme.md

-# Tenable.io -> Azure Security Center
+# Tenable.io for Azure Security Center

 > *Please Note:*  This script leverages preview APIs for Azure Security Center.
 >               While this is expected in this case, this API may change
 >               unexpectedly on the Microsoft side moving forward.
 You have been warned.
 >               We will update this integration as MS updates and GAs their new API for ASC.

-This tool is designed to consume Tenable.io vulnerability data, transform that data into the Azure Security Center format, and then upload the resulting data into Azure Security Center.
+This integration is designed to pull Tenable.io for vulnerabilities on Azure assets and summarize (count) them by severity.
+Once the vulnerabilities are summarized for each Azure asset it creates a Azure Security Center recommendation for each host with a summary of the number of vulnerabilities on that host by severity.

-The tool can be run as either as a one-shot ingest or as a continuous service.
+This integration can be run as a one-shot ingest or as a continuous service.

-### Requirements for use
+## Requirements

-* The Azure connector setup and working in your Tenable.io instance
+* The Tenable.io Azure connector must be setup and working correctly in your Tenable.io instance
-* A set of credentials for the script.
+* A set of Azure credentials for the integration to use.
 You will need to know the App Secret, App id, and Tenant id.
 See the [Azure documentation][asc_keys] for instructions.
-* A set of admin API keys for Tenable.io.
-[See the Instructions][tio_keys] on Tenable's documenation for more information.
+* A set of Tenable.io API keys with the Administrator role.
+[See the Instructions][tio_keys] on Tenable's documentation for more information.
 * A host to run the script on.
-This can be located anywhere as the script links cloud-to-cloud.
+This can be located anywhere as the integrations is linking cloud-to-cloud.

-### Installing
+## Setup
 ```shell
 pip install .
 ```

-### Options
+## Options
 The following below details both the command-line arguments as well as the equivalent environment variables.